Weston Wilson: Philadelphia Phillies

 On January 11, 2023, Wilson signed a minor league contract with the Philadelphia Phillies organization.
 In 100 games for the Triple–A Lehigh Valley IronPigs, he hit .260/.361/.524 with 25 home runs, 69 RBI, and 23 stolen bases.
 On August 6, Wilson was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his first career start on August 9, hitting a home run during his first career at bat.
 In eight games for the Phillies in his rookie campaign, Wilson went 5–for–16 (.313) with one home run, two RBI, and three stolen bases.

 Wilson was optioned to Triple–A Lehigh Valley to begin the 2024 season.
 On July 12, 2024, Wilson was recalled to the major leagues upon the release of Whit Merrifield.
 On August 15, Wilson hit for the cycle, becoming the tenth Phillie to do so, and the first rookie in Phillies history.
 The triple was the first of his career, in his 24th game.

+Wilson was designated for assignment by Philadelphia on January 20, 2026.

+Baltimore Orioles

+On January 22, 2026, Wilson was claimed off waivers by the Baltimore Orioles.
+He was designated for assignment following the acquisition of Bryan Ramos on February 1.
+Wilson cleared waivers and was sent outright to the Triple-A Norfolk Tides on February 6.
+On April 13, Baltimore selected Wilson's contract following an injury to Ryan Mountcastle.
+He made 19 appearances for the team, batting .231/.348/.333 with one home run, three RBI, and two stolen bases.
+Wilson was designated for assignment by the Orioles on June 6.
+He elected free agency after clearing waivers on June 12.

+Seattle Mariners

+On June 14, 2026, Wilson signed a minor league contract with the Seattle Mariners.
+He was initially assigned to the Triple-A Tacoma Rainiers.
+On June 19, the Mariners selected Wilson's contract, adding him to their active roster.

 Personal life

 Wilson proposed to his wife Madison Wilson before a game while with the Carolina Mudcats in May 2017.
-The paired married in September 2017.
+They married in September 2017.

 In March 2024, Wilson announced via Instagram that the pair were expecting their first child in September 2024.